nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

     ![Save token](seqera/img/usage_token.png)

-    !!! note

-        Leave the browser tab with the token open as we will need it once more to store it as a Nextflow secret.

 4. To make your token available to the Nextflow CLI, export it on the command line:

     Open a terminal and type: